ibm-cloud-docs/watson-assistant/admin-securing.md

 IBM is committed to providing our clients and partners with innovative data privacy, security, and governance solutions to assist them on their journey to GDPR compliance.

-Learn more about IBM's own GDPR readiness journey and our GDPR capabilities and offerings to support your compliance journey at [Data Responsibility GDPR](https://www.ibm.com/data-responsibility/gdpr/){: external}.
+Learn more about IBM's own GDPR readiness journey and our GDPR capabilities and offerings to support your compliance journey at [IBM Cloud GDPR EU Compliance](https://www.ibm.com/cloud/compliance/gdpr-eu){: external}.

 ## Health Insurance Portability and Accountability Act (HIPAA)
 {: #securing-hipaa}